-Just because it gets a little cold or wet outside doesn’t mean you should retire to your couch and slack off, or grow a new love handle with each latte.
+Just because it gets a little cold or wet outside doesn’t mean you have to retire to your couch or grow a new love handle with each latte.
 There’s always the gym, but getting there can be a struggle all on its own.
 If you’re considering building a home gym, indoor fitness gear is a good place to start.

 You’ll need more than just weights to keep fit, though.
 Cardio is a must, and being able to track your progress is just as important and easy to do.
 Even the scale can help manage your exercise profile.
-The post that follows covers what you need to reach the next level of physical fitness without leaving the warmth of your house.
+Here’s what you need to reach the next level of physical fitness without leaving the warmth of your house.

 Bowflex Xtreme 2 SE

 The Bowflex is about as compact as a full home gym gets, but it’s still a hefty beast.
-It takes up an 8- × 6-foot area and weighs in at 185 pounds.
+It takes up an 8-by-6-foot area and weighs in at 185 pounds.
 Unless you have a really large living room, you’re going to want to put this behemoth in its own dedicated space.

 Withings Body Cardio